20 Cute Easter Egg Decorating Ideas You Need to Try

 Kick the chemical-containing colors to the curb and make your own natural Easter egg dye—you can get pretty hues using ingredients you already have in your kitchen, like onions or grape juice.
-No matter what type of dye you use, follow these tips to make sure your Easter eggs are safe to eat.
+And no matter what type of dye you use, follow these tips to make sure your Easter eggs are safe to eat.

 Pretty pastels + a bevy of blossoms = some serious spring vibes.
 To make these eggs from Craft and Creativity, wrap floral fabric around each egg, then brush over with a decoupage lacquer (like Mod Podge) to hold it all in place.